What Proof Do You Need to Contest a Will in New York City?

 • Request preservation of medical records from each provider.

-• Subpoena banks and financial institutions for relevant statements before they go out of standard retention.
+• Subpoena banks and financial institutions before records exit standard retention.

-• Identify and contact potential witnesses while their memories are fresh.
+• Identify and contact potential witnesses while memories are fresh.

-• Document any photographs, recordings, or other evidence held by family members.
+• Document photographs, recordings, or other evidence held by family members.

 • Preserve communications with the decedent (emails, texts).

-The earlier these steps are taken, the better the evidentiary foundation.
-Records get destroyed, witnesses die or move, and memories fade.
+Records get destroyed, witnesses move or pass away, and memories fade.
 Acting promptly preserves the case.

 Putting It All Together

-Successful will contests typically combine multiple categories of evidence into a coherent narrative.
-Medical evidence establishes the testator's vulnerability.
+Successful will contests typically combine multiple categories of evidence into a single coherent story.
+Medical evidence establishes vulnerability.
 Lay witnesses describe the relationship between the testator and the alleged influencer.
-Documents show the unusual disposition and the circumstances of execution.
-Expert witnesses tie everything together.
+Documents reveal the unusual disposition and the circumstances of execution.
+Experts tie everything together.
 The whole package is more persuasive than any single piece of evidence.
-We help clients build that package thoughtfully from the start of every case.

 Attorney Albert Goodwin